new albums from skepta, kaytranada, anohni, and james blake are here

 All your sunshine weekend audio needs are covered by the diverse raft of Friday releases.

-Whatever you have planned for this weekend's mini heatwave, you're bound to find some new tunes amongst the diverse raft of Friday album releases, bringing fresh new music from Skepta, Kaytranada, Anohni and James Blake.
+Whatever you have planned for this weekend, you're bound to find some new tunes amongst the diverse raft of Friday album releases, bringing fresh new music from Skepta, Kaytranada, Anohni and James Blake!

-Skepta will be flying back to the UK to celebrate the album launch with a four-date tour, kicking off in London this Sunday 8 May, then heading to Birmingham on Tuesday 10 May, Glasgow on Wednesday 11 May and Manchester on Thursday 12 May.
-Then you can catch Skeppy throughout the summer at a string of festival dates including Field Day, Parklife, Glastonbury, Roskilde, Benicassim and Bestival.
+Skepta will be flying back to the UK to celebrate the album launch with a four-date tour, kicking off in London this Sunday, May 8, then heading to Birmingham on Tuesday, May, 10; Glasgow on Wednesday, May 11; and Manchester on Thursday, May 12.
+You can catch Skeppy throughout the summer at a string of festival dates including Field Day, Parklife, Glastonbury, Roskilde, Benicassim, and Bestival.

 Politically charged, angry, utterly compelling and heartbreakingly beautiful, Hopelessness is, ironically, an album laced with euphoria.
-Despite the often apocalyptic lyrics about climate change, drone warfare, male violence and mass surveillance, there's a poetic articulation of action and agency, and subversive deployment of sarcasm -- in fact, a tonic to hopelessness in the face of the messy, globalised military-industrial complex in which we live.
-Slicing and crackling synths, complex beats (with drums like gunshots on 4 Degrees) and diverse instrumentation mix with Anohni's vocals -- alternately soaring, trilling and muezzin-like -- meditating on fury, sorrow, love and pain.
+Despite the often apocalyptic lyrics about climate change, drone warfare, male violence, and mass surveillance, there's a poetic articulation of action and agency, and subversive deployment of sarcasm -- in fact, a tonic to hopelessness in the face of the messy, globalized military-industrial complex in which we live.
+Slicing and crackling synths, complex beats (with drums like gunshots on "4 Degrees") and diverse instrumentation mix with Anohni's vocals -- alternately soaring, trilling and muezzin-like -- meditating on fury, sorrow, love and pain.